TurboGears/tg2docs/docs/turbogears/controllers.rst

 TurboGears provides for this by traversing the object hierarchy, to find a method that can handle your request.

-To make a sub-controller, all you need to do is make your sub-controller inherit from the object class.
-However there's a SubController class ``Controller`` in your project's lib.base (HelloWorld/helloworld/lib/base.py) for you to use if you want a central place to add helper methods or other functionality to your
-SubControllers:
+To make a sub-controller, create another controller class and mount an instance of it on your ``RootController``.
+The quickstarted project provides ``BaseController`` in your package's ``lib.base`` module (``HelloWorld/helloworld/lib/base.py``) so your controllers have a central place for shared helpers or request behavior:

 .. code-block:: python

-    from lib.base import BaseController
+    from helloworld.lib.base import BaseController
-    from tg import redirect
+    from tg import expose, redirect

     class MovieController(BaseController):
         @expose()